Home » San Diego » San Diego Zoo tickets

 Tips for visiting San Diego Zoo

-1. San Diego Zoo gets around 5 million visitors annually, that’s around 14,000 a day.
-Purchase your San Diego Zoo tickets online, so you don’t have to stand in long queues.
+1. San Diego Zoo gets around 5 million visitors annually, which is around 14,000 visitors a day.
+Purchase your San Diego Zoo tickets online so you don’t have to stand in long queues.

-2. The animals are most active in the morning hours, which is why it is best to visit the zoo as soon as it opens.
+2. The animals are most active in the morning hours, so it is best to visit the zoo as soon as it opens.
 On hot days, animals hide in the shade as the day progresses.

 4. If you have reached the zoo early, start with the 35-minute guided bus tour that takes you around.
-This trip helps you understand the layout of the zoo, which later helps while exploring on foot.
+This trip helps you understand the zoo’s layout, which later helps while exploring on foot.

 5. The zoo layout is complicated, so download a copy of the San Diego Zoo’s map.

-6. Time your Skyfari around dusk so that you can see the stunning sunset over the Zoo, the rest of Balboa Park, and the city.
+6. Time your Skyfari around dusk to see the stunning sunset over the Zoo, the rest of Balboa Park, and the city.

 11. Hold on to your San Diego Zoo tickets till you exit the zoo.
-Sometimes, like while boarding the Skyfari tram and Kangaroo Express bus, you are expected to show the entry tickets.
+Sometimes, you must show the entry tickets while boarding the Skyfari tram and Kangaroo Express bus.

-12. At the San Diego Zoo, visitors will have to walk a lot, including some climbing.
+12. Visitors must walk a lot at the San Diego Zoo, including some climbing.
 It is better to wear walking shoes.
-If your group may have trouble with all the walking, rent out the shaded electric scooters, which are available for $55 on a first-come, first-served basis.
+If your group may need help with all the walking, rent out the shaded electric scooters, which are available for US$60 on a first-come, first-served basis.

 13. Since steep climbs and long distances can be tiring for younger kids (even up to preschoolers), it is better to rent out a stroller.
-You can rent a single stroller for $14, and a double stroller for $18.
+You can rent a single stroller for US$16, and a double stroller for US$20.

 Back to Top